Leica Digilux 3 vs Canon SL2

 Review summary: Leica Digilux 3 vs Canon SL2

-So what conclusions can be drawn?
-Which of the two cameras – the Leica Digilux 3 or the Canon SL2 – has the upper hand?
+So what is the bottom line?
+Is the Leica Digilux 3 better than the Canon SL2 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Longer lasting: Can take more shots (750 versus 650) on a single battery charge.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.

 - More heavily discounted: Has been available for much longer (launched in September 2006).

 Reasons to prefer the Canon EOS Rebel SL2: